-Pinus halepensis, the Aleppo pine, native to the Mediterranean region, is at home here in the warmth of this first-floor, south-facing rooftop.
-With its evergreen, architectural outline, this Pine infuses maritime essence, producing an easy to cultivate, precious privacy screen.
+Pinus halepensis, the Aleppo pine, native to the Mediterranean region, is at home here in the warmth of a first-floor, south-facing rooftop.
+With its evergreen architectural outline, the Pine infuses maritime essence, producing an easy to cultivate, precious privacy screen.
 Augmented by variegated Yuccas, this corner is elevated with dainty textures and vibrant colour added by the new client, wholly energising the rooftop terrace.
-Born and raised in the Mediterranean myself, I love to include Pine textures when suitable, where such indispensable species evoke coastal and mountainous landscapes, and form thriving, coniferous Mediterranean essence.
+Born and raised in the Mediterranean myself, I love to include piny textures when suitable, where such indispensable species evoke coastal and mountainous landscapes, and form thriving, coniferous Mediterranean essence.

 jelly palm centrepiece

 Although South American, Butia capitata, the Jelly palm, presents a graceful feathery outline like no other winter-hardy Palm, and we often plant this majestic architectural tree in the shelter of balmy courtyard gardens.
 Reaching 6-metre height in warm climates, here in Battersea, the Butia is slow-growing, steadily filling the skyline with sought-after Mediterranean nuances; featured in a built-in raised bed, its sculptural silhouette anchors the unusual vertex of this intriguing, triangular rooftop terrace.
 Having matured sublimely in a sweltering, well-drained environment and plenty of sunshine, the tree generates a distinct focal point, where its canopy defines the seating area effortlessly, spread above a remarkably sculpted trunk.